 Massachusetts Plan for Equitable Access to Excellent Educators, 2015-2019

-The plan does not call for redistribution of teachers, but rather focuses on increasing students' experiences with quality teachers through approaches such as increasing overall teacher effectiveness, reducing teacher turnover, and hiring qualified, effective new teachers.
+Massachusetts equity strategies do not call for redistribution of teachers, but rather focus on increasing students' experiences with quality teachers through approaches such as increasing overall teacher effectiveness, reducing teacher turnover, and hiring qualified, effective new teachers.

 We know that the quality of educators is the single greatest in-school factor in determining student success.
-We also know that the Commonwealth currently faces inequities in students' access to quality educators.
-Specifically, schools teaching primarily low income and/or minority students employ fewer experienced, highly qualified, and effective educators.
+We also know that the Commonwealth currently faces inequities in students' access to excellent educators.

 The data show three main statewide gaps in access to educators: